The Square

 Fair

 Good with limitations — safe, good daily access, walkable.
-But environment (35) suggests noise or density, car dependency reduces independence.
+But environment (35) suggests noise or density.

 How this is calculated